All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If you switch from semaglutide to tirzepatide (or vice versa), sermorelin continues without interruption.
 Your physician will manage the GLP-1 transition, which may involve a brief adjustment period.

-Can I follow this protocol if I cannot exercise?
+Can I follow this protocol if I can't exercise?

 Yes, though results will differ.
 Exercise, especially resistance training, is the strongest complement to this medication combination.
 If physical limitations prevent exercise, focus on maximizing protein intake and walking as tolerated.